luis5tb/luis5tb.github.io/_posts/2024-10-21-openshift-ai-validated-pattern.md

 **Retrieval-Augmented Generation (RAG)** is a technique that combines traditional retrieval-based methods with generative models like large language models (LLMs).
 The key idea behind RAG is to retrieve relevant context (documents or data) from a database or external source, which is then used by the LLM to generate more accurate and relevant responses.
 This approach enhances the quality and relevance of generated outputs, making it highly useful for applications like intelligent search, customer support, and knowledge management.

-The RAG-base demo use case assumes there is some private local data that needs to be used in conjunction with public data.
+The RAG-base demo assumes there is some private local data that needs to be used in conjunction with public data.
 This set of data needs to be added (at different times) to the VectorDB for retrieval and use as context for the LLM.

 Once the OpenShift AI cluster setup is automated, we can proceed with the automation of the RAG components needed by our demo: